kucingtakucin/bimbel_asiq/README.md

 # Arthur Framework
-PHP Framework which is equivalent of the excalibur sword
+PHP Framework which is equivalent with the excalibur sword